cheimabou/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-this script creates a new global variable
+this script prints addition of two numbers